AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 Writing works in a similar way to reading, except now we want our action to be write and we want to use write instead of read.
 Write statements are very similar to the print statements that we worked on earlier.

 Let's make a file just like the original, but now write out the u and v components of the wind.
 We can do this one of two ways: create a new loop after our current work that will write each line to the new file, or add write statements in our current work that reference a different file identifier.
-We select the first choice as it will be easier on our lab assignment.
+We select the latter for ease right now.

 ~~~ f90
 PROGRAM calculator